BirdingASIA – Guidelines for Contributors

 Images

-All relevant images submitted will be evaluated and, if appropriate, the Publications Committee reserves the right to swap images.
-JPEG files must be 'maximum' quality, that is, at their minimum compression.
+BirdingASIA takes pride in publishing high-quality photography.
+All relevant images submitted will be evaluated and, if appropriate, the editorial team reserves the right to swap images.
+JPEG files must be 'maximum' quality, i.e., at their minimum compression, and must be submitted uncropped and unprocessed (or lightly processed) wherever possible.
 Slides must be scanned on a specialist slide scanner.
 If images are large, please email them with a file-transfer service (e.g. WeTransfer, Dropbox, Google Drive).

 Figures (maps, diagrams)

-These should preferably be sent as high-resolution files (JPEG, PNG or TIFF).
-Maps should be marked with a scale and north arrow.
+These should be sent as high-resolution files (JPEG, PNG or TIFF).
+Maps should be marked with a sensible scale (in km) and north arrow.

 Disclaimer

-Every effort is made to retain articles in their submitted form, but the Publications Committee reserves the right to make necessary changes, very occasionally without notifying the author.
-All authors will receive proofs of their article prior to publication to check for errors.
+Every effort is made to retain articles in their submitted form, but the BirdingASIA editorial team reserves the right to make necessary changes, occasionally without notifying the author.
+Authors will receive proofs of their article prior to publication to check for errors.
 All contributors submitting material to BirdingASIA also give permission for its use on the OBC websites.
 It is assumed that the above conditions have been understood and accepted.

 Contact addresses